No Single Supplement When Sharing!

 Simon’s deep passion for and first-hand knowledge of a vast range of destinations all over the world gives him the ideal skills to help you create a truly unforgettable wildlife inspired adventure to the most exciting places on the planet.

 Mike lives and breathes adventure travel and has a wealth of experience in some of the most exciting and inspirational destinations in the world.
 His expertise and first-hand experience afford him the skills to help build holidays to remember.

 All our itinerary holidays are fully customisable

-Your expedition will begin in Ushuaia, Argentina, where after having arrived independently you will embark your ship in the afternoon.
-As you settle in to your cabin on this brand new polar vessel, your ship will sail through the scenic waterway of the Beagle Channel.
+Your discovery and learning expedition will begin in Ushuaia, Argentina, where after having arrived independently you will embark your ship in the afternoon.
+As you settle in to your cabin, your ship will sail through the scenic waterway of the Beagle Channel.
 You may want to spend some time on deck capturing the sight of the city fading into distance behind you and looking out for the seabirds that follow the ship.

 As our exhilarating time in Antarctica comes to end it’s time to head back north through the Drake Passage where again the ship will be followed by a vast array of seabirds.
 Enjoy the last presentations from your team of noted naturalists and take the time to dissolve all of the unforgettable memories you will have made on your once in a lifetime expediton.

 As we sail back through the scenic Beagle Channel and arrive in Ushuaia in the early morning it’s sadly time to say goodbye to your crew and fellow shipmates.
 After breakfast you will disembark and a group transfer will be provided to the airport for onward or homewards journeys.